The International Cherry Blossom Festival 2020 is cancelled due to the escalation of the situation surrounding Coronavirus (COVID-19).

-It is no secret the cherry tree and Cherry Blossom Festival hold a special place in the heart of Macon.
+It is no secret the cherry tree and International Cherry Blossom Festival hold a special place in the heart of Macon.
 While the beauty of these trees is evident, the hidden history and significance of the cherry blossom tree makes them even more spectacular.

 In Tokyo's Maruyama Park, an ancient cherry tree has held court for more than a century.
 People flock to the tree in the springtime to partake of the heady scent of the blossoms and admire the beautiful clouds of blossoms while enjoying picnicking and socializing.
 Cherry trees in Japan are very important to the Japanese people.
 The brief period of time annually when cherry trees are in bloom is culturally significant and represents a major event in Japanese life.
 The blossoming of the cherry trees is such an important event that many people take a day off just to enjoy being in the presence of the cherry blossoms in full bloom.
 They spend the day drinking, eating, socializing, relaxing and making the most of their fleeting experience in this earthly realm.
 You too, can take part in this special celebration with any of the dozens of events surrounding the festival.